SCOPE

 What is SCOPE?

-SCOPE placed special emphasis on developing the leadership skills of Care Aides and senior leadership for successful operation.
+SCOPE placed special emphasis on developing the leadership skills of care aides and senior leadership for successful operation.
 This was achieved by providing additional training/coaching for facility management on how to support the frontline teams to succeed with their improvement strategies.

-By empowering frontline staff such as Care Aides, SCOPE aimed to increase the use of best practices among frontline staff, thereby leading to improved quality of care for residents.
+By empowering frontline staff such as care aides, SCOPE aimed to increase the use of best practices among frontline staff, thereby leading to improved quality of care for residents.

 Teams of five staff members on one unit within a participating nursing home initiated and tested the effect of quality improvement activities in their daily delivery of care.
-The teams were made up of 3 Care Aides (one of whom led the team) and 2 other members of staff, with support from a Team Sponsor and a Senior Sponsor.
+The teams were made up of 3 care aides (one of whom led the team) and 2 other members of staff, with support from a Team Sponsor and a Senior Sponsor.
 Each team chose to focus on one of three areas: recognizing and treating pain, optimizing resident mobility or accommodating dementia-related responsive behaviour.

 Throughout the year that the intervention took place, teams received regular coaching from the SCOPE Quality Advisor and participated in monthly teleconferences.
 They also attended four Learning Congresses - events that brought together all teams to participate in educational sessions, and share their challenges.

 At each Learning Congress, teams learned about the principles of Quality Improvement, how to conduct Plan-Do-Study-Act cycles, how to collect information and measure the effects of their changes and how to adapt, adopt or abandon their changes based upon their results.
-All of this happened whilst teams created, practised and adapted change ideas to improve the lives of their residents and also engaged the clinical teams on their units.
+All of this happened while teams created, practiced and adapted change ideas to improve the lives of their residents and also engaged the clinical teams on their units.

 At the final Learning Congress, each team shared their journey through SCOPE, presenting stories of both success and failure.
-Care Aides talked about how SCOPE had empowered them to make these changes, had given them a greater sense of worth and had changed them, their way of looking at residents and allowed them to adopt new ways of doing.
+Care aides talked about how SCOPE had empowered them to make these changes, had given them a greater sense of worth and had changed them, their way of looking at residents and allowed them to adopt new ways of doing.

 Additionally, via the SCOPE Leadership Stream, senior sponsors and team sponsors came together on a monthly basis and at each Congress, to receive coaching on how to support the teams.